alwinpaul111/Retail-Intelligence-Platform/README.md

 ## Why this project

-Most portfolio projects stop at "trained a model, got 85% accuracy" This one is scoped around a realistic business question retail chains actually pay for:
+Most portfolio projects stop at " trained a model, got 85% accuracy " This one is scoped around a realistic business question retail chains actually pay for:
 *where should we stock more inventory, and what's it worth?* Every layer below feeds into that answer — the SQL views compute the KPIs, the stats module